Telling a Great Story! is what we love

 She wrote and took pictures from the time she was a child, but shies away from landscapes.
 It’s the people that draw her.

 Bill grew up in North Dakota, Minnesota, Montana, Oregon and Washington, and spent much of his adult life in New Zealand.
-Returning to the US, he lived in St. Louis, Missouri, Sedona, Arizona and then on to Monument, Colorado.
+Returning to the US, he lived in St. Louis, Missouri, Sedona, Arizona and now on to Monument, Colorado.

 The Dahl’s Great Story!